TheOddler/aplai/report/report.md

 ## EXPERIMENTS SET-UP

-To make the testing easier, we created a file "sudoku_eclipse_channeling" where the classical viewpoint, the alternate viewpoint and a combination using channeling can be called.
+To make the testing easier, we created a file "sudoku_ECLiPSe_channeling" where the classical viewpoint, the alternate viewpoint and a combination using channeling can be called.
 The file defines a method solve_all/0 which will loop over all the different Sudokus defined in the sudex_toledo, using default channeling method.
 You can also solve a specific puzzle by using solve/2 using the puzzle name and model ('simple', 'alt' or 'both') as arguments.
 Every time a solve method is called, the name of the method, name of the puzzle, running time, backtracks and solution is outputted.